6 Crucial Life Skills for Students to Build Before College

 Life Skill #2: Apartment Hunting

-You can teach them how to search an apartment according to their needs.
-Furthermore, you can speak about the obligations that arise with signing a contract and some other important factors that students might ignore, such as negotiating the rent amount in the beginning, how to get back the security deposit, how to ensure the place has a study-friendly environment, etc.
+You can teach them how to search for an apartment according to their needs.
+Furthermore, you can speak about the obligations that arise with signing a contract and some other important factors that students might ignore, such as negotiating the rent amount initially, getting back the security deposit, and ensuring the place has a study-friendly environment, etc.

 Life Skill #3: Cooking

-Almost all students keep meal plans, but the ability to cook food can be an additional way for them to connect with other freshmen in college.
+Almost all students keep meal plans, but the ability to cook food can be an additional way to connect with other first-year college students.
 They can use food to show their culture and speak about their experiences.

-You can discuss with them how to purchase fresh vegetables, store a pantry, cook meals, and search for the recipes.
-You can also get them subscribed to different food channels on YouTube.
+You can discuss how to purchase fresh vegetables, store a pantry, cook meals, and search for the recipes.
+You can also get them subscribed to various food channels on YouTube.

 Life Skill #4: Handling Money

-All parents should make sure that their kid knows the fundamentals of money handling before they head to the college.
+All parents should make sure that their kid knows the fundamentals of money handling before heading to college.
 This includes preparing a budget and making expenses such as paying bills.
-However, if they are planning to take a student loan then they should also realise how these loans might influence their quality of life after completing their education.
+However, if they plan to take a student loan, they should also realise how these loans might influence their quality of life after completing their education.

 Life Skill #5: Planning Trips